isabdch/bbq-calculator/README.md

 ## ✏️ Project Description

-This website's purpose is to calculate the amount of meat, beer, and any other drink you will need to make a barbecue depending on the number of adults, kids, adults who don't drink alcohol and the duration of the barbecue (in hours).
+BBQ Calculator calculates the amount of meat, beer, and any other drink you will need to make a barbecue depending on the number of adults, kids, adults who don't drink alcohol and the duration of the barbecue (in hours).

 Project is created with: